MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 - All common properties: For information about these properties, see <a href="#common-properties">Common properties</a>.

 - **UsageKeywords**: This is an optional string property.
-You can define a list of search scopes to be used in the Resource Picker by providing a list of the usage keywords that are supported by the SearchScopeConfiguration structure, where each keyword is separated by a (‘).
+You can define a list of search scopes to be used in the Resource Picker by providing a list of the usage keywords that are supported by the SearchScopeConfiguration structure, where each keyword is separated by an apostrophe (').

 - **Filter**: This is an optional string property.
 The user provides an XPath expression to scope the resource picker to display only the items that fit within a defined scope.
 This property is mutually exclusive with the UsageKeywords property.
 When the search scope is applied, this property has no effect.